 Although Whirly is his only residency , he sometimes plays at other parties, such as RTTS, Pendragon, and even at Ministry of Sound.

-When they heard that my musical style and general approach was different to the club norm they were a bit worried, but to everyone s surprise it turned out to be a very successful night !
+When M.O.S. heard that my musical style and general approach was different to the club norm they were a bit worried, but to everyone’s surprise it turned out to be a very successful night !
 He has also played in the dance tent and in the tipi field at Glastonbury, at the Guildford festival, and in places as far flung as Las Palmas and New Zealand.